 4 only archive the data in partition

 Notice that in the example above there are the same number of nodes per partition.
-This is because we want a replication factor of 2, meaning that all data is stored on 2 nodes.
-If you had a partition with only 1 associated node, the replication factor will effectively be 1 for the entire cluster!
-This is because you cannot know which data goes into an given partition - and it does not make sense to say that a random subset of the data should only be stored in 1 copy.
+This is because we want a replication factor of 2, meaning that all data is stored on two nodes.
+If you had a partition with only one associated node, the replication factor would effectively be one for the entire cluster.
+This is because you cannot know which data goes into an given partition — and it does not make sense to say that a random subset of the data should only be stored in one copy.

 There is also a tab for Digest Rules and it is important to understand that the

 Digest Partitions and Storage Partitions are not related in any way.
-E.g a Digest Partition with
+For example, a Digest Partition with

 ID=1 does not contain the same data

 as are written to the Storage Partition with

 Humio is capable of storing and searching across huge amounts of data.
 When cluster nodes join or leave the cluster, data will usually need to be moved between nodes to ensure the replication factor is upheld and that no data is lost.

 If your system contains very large amounts of data you cannot simply shuffle it around whenever a node leaves or enters the system.
 That is because moving terabytes or petabytes of data over the network can take a very long time and potentially impact system performance if done at the wrong time.

 Data is stored in Humio according to the cluster’s Storage Rules, but when these rules are changed, for example when a storage node fails and is removed from the cluster, data is not automatically redistributed to match the new ruleset.